 In Season 1 of “Father Brown“, the BBC series about a local priest who often finds himself solving the town’s biggest crimes, two nuns are murdered.
 Father Brown investigates in the convent with the help of Sister Boniface (Lorna Watson), a young nun keen on detective fiction.

 The Bride of Christ Sister Boniface is back as the head sleuth with her own cozy mystery series.
 “Sister Boniface Mysteries” serves up light-hearted murder mysteries set in rural Warwickshire, England during the 1960s.

 When the series opens, Sister Boniface is busy indulging her addiction to popular detective fiction and making wine at St Vincent’s Convent, but she’s about to become a secret weapon for the Great Slaughter Constabulary.

 Boniface (in a role reprisal by Watson) is made the official Police Scientific Advisor.
 At a time when police forensics is rudimentary, Boniface’s I.Q. of 156, her PHD in forensic science and fully equipped crime laboratory make the nun a huge asset to the police.

-Working alongside charming Detective Inspector Sam Gillespie, Sister Boniface uses advanced scientific techniques to track down killers.
+Working alongside the dashing maverick and charming Detective Inspector Sam Gillespie, Sister Boniface uses advanced scientific techniques to track down killers.

 If you enjoyed this post, wander over to The Period Films List.
-You’ll also want to see our list of the Best British Period Mysteries Adapted from Books, and read about Miss Scarlet and The Duke, coming to PBS.
+You’ll also want to see our list of the Best British Period Mysteries Adapted from Books, and read about Miss Scarlet and The Duke.